karthikvenkat17/SAP-on-Azure-AppServers-Avzone-Failover/README.md

 -  If the alerts are not getting fired during failover verify the script location, permissions and alert config.
 If everything is fine check /var/log/messages for possible errors.

 ## Disclaimer
 This is just a prototype to demonstrate how to automate switching of SAP application servers between Availability Zones.
-The approach and the code needs to be thoroughly tested and modified as per requirements before it can be deployed in a productive SAP environment.
+The approach and the code needs to be thoroughly tested and validated before it can be used in a productive SAP environment.